-The conference fee is $225 and includes a continental breakfast and a buffet lunch.
-Two scholarships are available for promising authors and illustrators who might otherwise be unable to attend.
+The 2023 conference fee is $295 and includes a continental breakfast and a buffet lunch.
+Three scholarships are available for promising authors and illustrators who might otherwise be unable to attend.

 Please don't wait until the last minute to mail your application.
 The earlier you send your application, the better.

-Council members will review applications and sample submissions following the June 27 deadline.
-Applicants will be notified in late August whether or not their application was accepted.
+Council members will review applications and sample submissions following the July deadline.
+Applicants will be notified by late August whether or not their application has been accepted.

 As a proud and enthusiastic supporter of #WeNeedDiverseBooks, the Rutgers University Council for Children's Literature strongly encourages applications from diverse authors and voices.